 Gary R. Whiting

-Gary R. Whiting is an Elder in the Restoration, Reorganized Latter Day Saints, Wichita, Kansas.
+Gary R. Whiting was an Elder in the Restoration, Reorganized Latter Day Saints, Wichita, Kansas, when this was published.

 When Jesus Christ descended out of the clouds over Bountiful, it must have been a dramatic contrast to the days the Nephites had just experienced.
 They had seen the awful destruction of their cities, the upheaval and change in the land, and had known the loss of many friends and loved ones.
 Now, after the days of destruction, darkness, and mourning, the resurrected Jesus Christ appeared from heaven in majesty and brightness.
 He was the Light, and his brief visit to Bountiful changed forever the lives of the people who met him.

 In many ways, the conditions in Bountiful were much different from those in Judea and Galilee.
 In Judea, everyone was bombarded by the legalism and self-righteous piety of the Pharisees and Scribes.
 There were also the zealots seeking to overthrow the Roman occupation forces and liberate the Jewish nation.
 Jesus appeared quietly among the Jews and was almost unnoticed by them.
 His humble birth, his upbringing, and his hometown all tended to make those who looked at him consider him to be of no importance.
 In Bountiful, however, everybody knew Jesus was there.
 First, the voice of the Father, inviting them to hear the words of the Son of God, came from the heavens and pierced each heart (3 Nephi 11:3–7).
 Then, Jesus descended out of the sky and invited each person, individually, to see and touch the wounds on his body (vv 13–15).
 These events focused the Nephites’ attention directly on Jesus.
 No one could question who he was, and apparently none did.